Shapwick, Dorset: The Shapwick monster

 A local legend tells how in the year 1706 a travelling fishmonger was one day passing through the village of Shapwick, when, unbeknownst to him, a crab fell off his cart.
 The fishmonger continued on his journey, but the local villagers, who had never seen a crab before, gathered around the creature, poking it with sticks, believing it to be a devil or monster.
 The fishmonger (according to one version of the story) eventually returned looking for his lost crab, and when he saw the commotion, picked up the crab and continued on his way to spread the story about the simple folk of Shapwick.

 The story was cemented in verse and pictures in 1841 by the artist Buscall Fox, and today the legend is commemorated on a story board on display at the Anchor Inn, and also in the name of Crab Farm, which has a weathervane showing the crab and villagers.

 Governance

 In the UK national parliament, Shapwick is within the North Dorset parliamentary constituency.

-The civil parish was included in East Dorset district until its abolition in 2019.
-It has a group parish council shared with Pamphill, with five councillors representing Pamphill, and four for Shapwick.
+At the lower level of local government, Shapwick has a group parish council shared with Pamphill, with five councillors representing Pamphill, and four for Shapwick.

-After 2019 structural changes to local government in England, Shapwick is part of the Stour and Allen Vale ward which elects 1 member to Dorset Council.
+At the upper level, Shapwick is in the Dorset unitary district.
+For elections to Dorset Council, it is part of the Stour and Allen Vale ward which elects 1 member.

+Historically, Shapwick was in the ancient Badbury Hundred.
+It was part of Wimbourne and Cranborne rural district from 1894 to 1974, and then in East Dorset district until Dorset became a unitary district in the 2019 structural changes to local government in England.